vuksa/RuntimePermissionsExtended/README.md

                                        onPermissionDenied: (AppPermission) -> Unit)
 ```

->onRequestPermissionsResultReceived function parameters:
+`onRequestPermissionsResultReceived` function parameters:
 * requestCode - the request code passed in requestPermission(Int) call.
 * permissions - the requested permissions.
 Never null.
 * grantResults - the grant results for the corresponding permissions.
-* onPermissionGranted - lamda block that is executed if permission is granted
+* onPermissionGranted - lambda block that is executed if permission is granted
-* onPermissionGranted - lamda block that is executed if permission is denied
+* onPermissionGranted - lambda block that is executed if permission is denied